Years ago (a lot of them, actually), I was fooling around with the idea of writing a book.

-Because I realized that my “book” looked nothing like a real one (once again: at least nothing I would call a real book), I left it for what it was and went further living my writing-deprived life in peace and contentment.
+Because I realized that my “book” looked nothing like a real one, I left it for what it was and went further living my writing-deprived life in peace and contentment.

-Years later, when computers had become common (correct deduction: I’m not that young…), I realized that I had been writing a blog all along, though I had diligently done that using my trusted HB pencil with eraser top and my good old A4 scratch-pad, but then without the images, media, styles or the glitter and glamour of HTML.
+Years later, when computers had become common (correct deduction: I have reached a certain degree of wisdom that comes with walking long enough on this planet…), I realized that I had been writing a blog all along, though I had diligently done that using my trusted HB pencil with eraser top and my good old A4 scratch-pad, but then without the images, media, styles or the glitter and glamour of HTML.